-There are several sites where laboratory analysis of stormwater samples is not required by the MSGP: Sector AC sites (AMPL, CINT); Subsector N2 sites (Reapplication Yard and Solid Waste Collection and Recycling Center); and Fleet Services, a Sector P site.
-Outfall assessments (Section 5.1 above) are conducted at all permitted sites and stormwater samples are collected where outfalls occur for the purpose of performing visual assessments regardless of whether analytical monitoring is required (Section 5.5 below)..
-There is no outfall at the TA-III Borrow Site; all stormwater is contained on-site, and therefore no monitoring is required.
+The MSGP does not require laboratory analysis of stormwater samples for several sites: Sector AC sites (AMPL, CINT); Subsector N2 sites (Reapplication Yard and Solid Waste Collection and Recycling Center and STENT11 [MSP2]); and Fleet Services, a Sector P site.
+Outfall assessments (Section 5.1 above) are conducted at all permitted sites and stormwater samples are collected where outfalls occur to perform visual assessments regardless of whether analytical monitoring is required (Section 5.5 below).
+There is no outfall at the TA-III Borrow Site; layered controls contain all stormwater on-site, and therefore no monitoring is required.

 Activities that would be covered under the MSGP at the Range 6 EDS are limited to extremely infrequent detonations that are restricted in size, with no significant materials exposed to stormwater.
 For these reasons sample collection for laboratory analyses and visual assessment is not conducted at this site during the monitoring periods.
-In the event that a routine site inspection identifies a potential for the discharge of pollutants as a result of permitted activities, the sampling plan for Range 6 EDS will be reevaluated.
+If a routine site inspection identifies a potential for the discharge of pollutants as a result of permitted activities, the sampling plan for Range 6 EDS will be reevaluated.